treehouse-projects/fsjs-resources/README.md

 ## [Slack](lists/slack.md)

-Slack info, tips and tricks.
+>Slack info, tips and tricks.

 -------

 ## [Success](lists/success.md)

-Motivation, guidance, support and resources to help you succeed in your journey to become a developer.
+>Motivation, guidance, support and resources to help you succeed in your journey to become a developer.

 -------

 ## [Career](lists/career.md)

-Resources to help with the job search.
+>Resources to help with your Web Developer job search.

 -------

 ## [Projects](lists/projects.md)

-Felling a little stuck on one of your Full Stack JavaScript Techdegree projects?
+>Feeling a little stuck on one of your Full Stack JavaScript Techdegree projects?
 You might find something useful in this list of project specific resources.
 And remember, if you have a suggestion, or if there's something you'd like to see in here, be sure to check out the [conributing Guidelines](CONTRIBUTING.md).

 1. **[Random Quote Generator](lists/projects/#1-random-quote-generator)**
 2. **[Paginate and Filter](lists/projects/#2-paginate-and-filter)**